BioBoost/object-oriented-programming-using-java/README.md

 ### ECTS

-For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course.
+For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course which can be found via [http://onderwijsaanbod.vives-noord.be](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N001N.htm).